 It’s like, this INFP smiles at everybody, but not to you?
 Yep, that will surely trigger the person’s curiosity.

 This has worked for me a couple of times.

 It was the first day of classes after the Christmas break.
 I cheerily approached a friend and greeted him with a Happy New Year.

-Alongside him was a guy I’m interested in for a few months.
-He was probably curious why I get along with his friend but not with him, so he asked me: “how about me?”
+Alongside him was a guy I’ve been interested in for a few months.
+He was probably curious why I got along with his friend but not with him, so he asked me: “how about me?”
 He was demanding that I greet him, too.